jaeteekae/toRemoveddit/README.md

 # toRemoveddit

-Extension for Chrome or Firefox.
+Extension for lazy reddit users.
+For Chrome or Firefox.

 Click on the icon to open the current reddit page in www.removeddit.com to see removed comments.
 If the current page has a np.reddit.com url, clicking the icon will open the www.reddit.com version of the page.